datapimp/brief/spec/fixtures/example/docs/user_story.html.md

 ---
-type: user_story
+type: feature
-title: Blueprint User Story Example
+title: Blueprint Feature Example
 subheading: A way of describing desired behavior of the software, from the perspective of a persona who has a goal
 epic: Blueprint Epic Example
 release: Blueprint Release Example